 The likelihood of workflow failures increases as your resilience diminishes.
-The lack of understanding and funding continues to undermine action to contain cyber risk.
+The lack of understanding and funding undermines action to contain cyber risk.
 Will you invest in identifying disruption before it happens or spend more money during the data breach and after recovery?

-Sustainability is an imperative need within manufacturing, and the call to action is compelling.
-From cost and waste reduction to improving workforce performance, the benefits of cyber risk strategy management and executive stewardship are significant for manufacturers of all sizes and sectors.
+Sustainability is imperative in manufacturing, and the call to action is compelling.
+From cost and waste reduction to improving workforce performance, cyber risk strategy management and executive stewardship benefits are significant for manufacturers of all sizes and sectors.

 Planning and Budgeting

 Developing a multi-pronged strategy is essential to making future cash flow disruptions less painful, but finding the right balance of technology and policy-based controls can be difficult.
-The uncertainty of future business and cash flow disruptions require evaluation.
+The uncertainty of future business and cash flow disruption requires evaluation.
 That’s where Certitude Security can help.